Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations provided, so description carries full burden.
-It discloses that it's a paid service (returns 402 if unpaid), requires a funded wallet, and describes output fields.
-This is good behavioral context for a paid tool.
+No annotations are provided, so the description carries the full burden.
+It discloses that the tool is a paid service (returns 402 if unpaid) and requires a funded wallet on Base.
+It also mentions the return includes block and approx age.
+Missing details like rate limits or error handling, but this is adequate disclosure for a paid tool.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.